Frequently Asked Questions

 How is service time structured?

-When you first enter the building, you will be greeted by one of our volunteer greeters or by our New Member Coordinator.
+When you first enter the building, you will be greeted by one of our volunteer greeters.
 They will direct you to the coatroom if necessary, then let you make a temporary name tag if you wish.
-From there, they will offer you a Visitor Information Request Form.
-This optional form will allow us to email you our monthly newsletter and connect you to the groups and teams you might be interested in.
+You can also sign up for our weekly emailed announcements in the foyer at the Welcome Table.

 After the service, you are encouraged to join us downstairs in the Social Hall for coffee and goodies.
 This is the best way to get a feel for the type of community we are, as well as connect to the causes you are passionate or curious about.